srush/MiniChain/README.md

         return out == "Yes"
 ```

 The LLM for the Prompt is specified by the backend.
-MiniChain has the following backends.

-* OpenAI
-* Google Search
-* Python
-* Bash

 To run a prompt, we give a backend and then call it like a function.
 To access backends, you need to call `start_chain`
 which also manages logging.

 ```python